 5 Mistakes that even the savvy traveller can make

 Think you are a savvy traveller?
 When it comes to travelling it is very easy to go a little overboard.
 Especially when it comes

 to packing and budgeting your money.
 So often travellers end up spending too much money on things that they don't need to.
 Here are a

 few tips for your next trip.

 If you are flying low cost you will have tight baggage restrictions to keep in mind.

-Over 1kg, will cost at least 25 dollars.
+Over 1kg, will cost extra.
 If you show up with one too many bags, then you may be asking for another hefty fine.

 If you don't know much about currencies or exchange rates, take a little lesson before you leave home.
 If you are on a tight

 budget, it's best to avoid cities like London and Paris.
 Do your research, ask other travellers how much money they spent per day in the